vishalchovatiya/Linux-System-Programming/How Program Gets Run.md

 }
 ```
 - The `do_execveat_common` function takes similar set of arguments, but having 2 extra arguments.
-- The first argument is the file descriptor that represent directory with our application, in our case the `AT_FDCWD` means that the given pathname is interpreted relative to the current working directory of the calling process.
-- The fifth argument is flags.
-In our case we passed `0` .
-We will check in a next step, so will see it latter.
+- The first argument `AT_FDCWD` is the file descriptor of current directory & fifth argument is flags. which we will see it latter.
 - `do_execveat_common` function checks the filename pointer & returns if it is `NULL`.
-- After this we check flags of the current process that limit of running processes is not exceed:
+- After this it check flags of the current process that limit of running processes is not exceed:
 ```
 if (IS_ERR(filename))
     return PTR_ERR(filename);